torvalds/linux/Documentation/scheduler/sched-rt-group.rst

 /proc/sys/kernel/sched_rt_runtime_us:
   A global limit on how much time real-time scheduling may use.
 This is always less or equal to the period_us, as it denotes the time allocated from the period_us for the real-time tasks.
-Even without CONFIG_RT_GROUP_SCHED enabled, this will limit time reserved to real-time processes.
-With CONFIG_RT_GROUP_SCHED=y it signifies the total bandwidth available to all real-time groups.
+Without CONFIG_RT_GROUP_SCHED enabled, this only serves for admission control of deadline tasks.
+With CONFIG_RT_GROUP_SCHED=y it also signifies the total bandwidth available to all real-time groups.

   * Time is specified in us because the interface is s32.
 This gives an operating range from 1us to about 35 minutes.